 Travel to tropical or subtropical areas can increase your chance of getting dengue fever.
 Areas with known dengue fever include: AfricaIndiaSoutheast Asia and ChinaMiddle EastCountries in the Caribbean (including Puerto Rico) and Central and South AmericaAustraliaLocations in the Central and South PacificOccasionally in Florida (Key West) and Texas (bordering Mexico)

 Young children or those with their first infection may have mild symptoms.
 Primary symptoms are a high fever and at least 2 of the following: Severe headacheSevere eye painChills and feverMuscle and or bone painRed or purple spots in skinMinor bleeding in the nose or gumEasy bruisingNausea/vomiting

 The fever tends to reduce within 3-7 days after symptoms begin.
-As the fever decreases, warning signs of a severe infection may appear, such as: Severe abdominal painPersistent vomitingUncontrolled bleeding from gums or noseBlack tarry stool or blood in urineLethargy or restlessnessDifficulty breathingPale, cold, or clammy skinLightheadedness
+As the fever decreases, warning signs of a severe infection may appear, such as: Severe abdominal painPersistent vomitingUncontrolled bleeding from gums or noseBlack tarry stools or blood in the urineLethargy or restlessnessDifficulty breathingPale, cold, or clammy skinLightheadedness

 A severe infection can lead to shock and organ failure.